Ryan-R-C/Ryan-R-C/README.md

 - 🔭 I’m currently working in 42Dias as a fullStack Dev
 - 💻 I’m currently learning JavaScript and React to Front End
 - 📱 React Native to Mobile
-- 📙 Sequelize and NodeJs to backend!
+- 📙 Sequelize, NodeJs and Docker to backend!

 ##